alphagov/govuk_publishing_components/docs/analytics-gtm/ga4-link-tracker.md

 When one of these listeners are fired, they check if the `event.target` is an `<a>` tag with a `href`.
 If so, it will then check if the link is:

+- A `generic download` - This is either a href to `assets.publishing.service.gov.uk` or a href on the `www.gov.uk` domain pointing to the `/government/uploads/` path.
-- A `download` link - This is either a href to `assets.publishing.service.gov.uk` or a href on the `www.gov.uk` domain pointing to the `/government/uploads/` path.
+- A `preview` link - This is either a href to `assets.publishing.service.gov.uk` or a href on the `www.gov.uk` domain pointing to the `/government/uploads/` path which has `/preview` in the URL after the file path.
 - A `mailto` link - This is an email href that starts with `mailto:`.
-- An `external` link - This is a href that is not on the `www.gov.uk` domain.
+- An `generic link`  - This is a href that is not on the `www.gov.uk` domain.
     - To calculate this, it checks if the href starts with `http://www.gov.uk/`, `https://www.gov.uk/`, `//www.gov.uk/`, `www.gov.uk/`, `http://gov.uk/`, `https://gov.uk/`, `//gov.uk`, or `gov.uk/` (NB: `gov.uk/` and `www./` are technically relative links as a href must contain a `/` or http method at the start to be treated as non-relative).
-    - It also checks if a `href` starts with `/` and does not start with `//` to determine if it's a relative link like `/bank-holidays` , but not a protocol relative link `//google.com`
+    - It also checks if a `href` starts with `/` and does not start with `//` to determine if it's a relative link like `/bank-holidays` , but not a protocol relative link such as `//google.com`.
     - If the `href` does not meet both of these criteria, then it is considered an external link.

+Events can either have an `event_name` of `navigation` or `file_download`.
+Download and preview links will use the `file_download` value, while generic external links and mailto links will use `navigation`.

 ## Basic use